A still life from the Dutch Golden Age

 Public domain, via Wikimedia Commons

-One of his tutors was Bruno Piglhein, a painter of historical scenes.
-Piglhein arranged a prestigious job for his student: Block was allowed to contribute to Piglhein’s monumental panorama Jerusalem am Tag der Kreuzigung Christi (Jerusalem on the Day of the Day of Christ’s Crucifixion).
+One of his tutors is Bruno Piglhein, a painter of historical scenes.
+Piglhein arranges a prestigious job for his student: Block is allowed to contribute to Piglhein’s monumental panorama Jerusalem am Tag der Kreuzigung Christi (Jerusalem on the Day of the Day of Christ’s Crucifixion).
 The panorama, which went on display for the first time in 1886 in Munich, was destroyed in a fire in Vienna in 1892.

 Historic black and white photograph.
 Elongated street.